prcutler/stoneopen/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.1.1: Integrate easy pre-optimize backups with UpdraftPlus; reduce scope for optimization timeouts; other small tweaks and fixes
+* 2.2.2 : 2.2 has lots of new features, tweaks and fixes; including the introduction of a Premium version with even more features.
+2.2.2 fixes bugs in the initial 2.2.0 release.